-A COMPLETE UNIT ON NARRATIVE WRITING FOR STUDENTS & TEACHERS
+A COMPLETE UNIT ON TEACHING NARRATIVE WRITING IN 2022

 No doubt about it; there’s a lot to narrative writing.
-Luckily, though, most of our younger students will already be familiar with many of the basic conventions of storytelling from their years of listening to bedtime stories and watching their favourite cartoons.
-This is why emergent writers usually learn to write narratives before any of the other many text types.
+Luckily, most of our younger students will already be familiar with many of the basic conventions of storytelling from their years of listening to bedtime stories and watching their favourite cartoons.
+This is why emergent writers usually learn to write narratives before many other text types.

 Of course, narratives play such a crucial role in a student’s early years because children love stories.
 We all do!
 So, while there is quite a lot for students to work on, narrative writing is usually an easy sell.

-With an understanding of the basic underlying structures and a little imaginative flair, your students will be producing entertaining stories in no time.
+With an understanding of the basic underlying structures and a little imaginative flair, your students will produce entertaining stories in no time.